jhforster/jhforster.github.io/_posts/2020-06-29-pemi-loop-recap.md

 Maybe I can find a way to do a Presi traverse this fall??

-[^1]: Bondclif, Bond, South Twin, Garfield, Lafayette, Lincoln, Liberty, Flume.
+[^1]: Bondcliff, Bond, South Twin, Garfield, Lafayette, Lincoln, Liberty, Flume.
 [^2]: Maintaining as much social distance as we could.
 [^3]: Good advice for life, if you think about it.
 [^4]: This was more bag than I needed but it is lightweight and I've been trying to use it as my one bag for everything lately.